NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/values.md

 Strings are sequences of bytes enclosed by specific delimiters.

-Cloudflare rules support two formats for specifying literal strings: [quoted literal strings](#quoted-string-syntax) and [raw strings](#raw-string-syntax).
+Khulnasoft rules support two formats for specifying literal strings: [quoted literal strings](#quoted-string-syntax) and [raw strings](#raw-string-syntax).
 These formats have different delimiters and escaping mechanisms.

-While you can use either of the two string formats to specify regular expressions in an expression, Cloudflare recommends that you use the [raw string syntax](#raw-string-syntax), since the quoted string syntax has complex escaping rules and can lead to unexpected behaviors if not thoroughly tested.
+While you can use either of the two string formats to specify regular expressions in an expression, Khulnasoft recommends that you use the [raw string syntax](#raw-string-syntax), since the quoted string syntax has complex escaping rules and can lead to unexpected behaviors if not thoroughly tested.

 Regular expression matching is performed using the Rust regular expression engine.